Dave Archer | Principal Engineer

-Thread strip, bolt failure and high prevailing torque are easily detected with any type of tool.
+Thread strip, bolt failure, and high prevailing torque are easily detected with any type of tool.
 However, they represent extreme problems.
 Knowing the angle required to rotate the fastener from a known and repeatable starting point to the target torque provides insight into joint conditions between those extremes.
-Angle of rotation governs the clamp load, and that, in turn, determines the reliability of most joints.
-While not as convenient or accurate as an integral angle encoder, rotation angle can be determined manually by match-marking.
-Such manual measurements are not done on every joint, so problems caused by clamp load being outside the expected range are not realized until product is in the field.
-This is one of the main drivers in the expanded use of sensored tools.
+The angle of rotation governs the clamp load, and in turn, determines the reliability of most joints.
+While not as convenient or accurate as an integral angle encoder, the rotation angle can be determined manually by match-marking.
+Such manual measurements are not done on every joint, so problems caused by clamp load being outside the expected range are not realized until the product is in the field.
+This is one of the main drivers in the expanded use of sensory tools.